apache/trafficcontrol/docs/source/api/deliveryservices_id_servers_eligible.rst

 ``GET``
 =======
-Retrieves properties of Edge-Tier servers eligible for assignment to a particular Delivery Service.
+Retrieves properties of Edge-Tier servers eligible for assignment to a particular :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"\ [1]_